zachgerhart/lesson-hider-directive/README.md

 Let's assign the return value of `lessonService.getSchedule()` to a new value called `$scope.getSchedule`.
 You may have noticed that we still haven't called a
 `.then` yet--we're almost there!

-## Step 6: Utilizing the link function.
+## Step 6: Utilizing the link function

 If you've forgotten along the way what our directive is going to be doing, here's a reminder: We are going to check whether a lesson is already in the schedule, and if it is, we will cross it out.